strikZie/AsteroidsFX-JPMS/README.md

 <h1>Current Excersize : MicroservicesLab</h1>

-The current branch is the implementation of the MicroservicesLab where we use the Spring framework for starting a scorinsystem web microservice, that holds a score value, that can be changed with a call to http://localhost:8080/score/add?point=1
+The current branch is the implementation of the MicroservicesLab where we use the Spring framework for starting a scorinsystem web microservice, that holds a score value, that can be changed with a call to http://localhost:8080/score/add?point=1 . and score can be gotten with http://localhost:8080/score .

+To execute, first launch the springboot application ScoringSystem, then mvn exec:exec to launch the game

     import org.springframework.boot.SpringApplication;